wlloyduw/ContainerProfiler/README.md

 1\.
 Install the Container Profiler

 2\.
-Set up the Container Profiler scripts to use your Container by editing the processpack.sh script and the runDockerProfiler.sh.

-3\.
-Start the Profiler by running the runDockerProfile.sh script.
+There are some are some [use cases](docs/build.md) provided for Container Profiler

 ## Miscellaneous
 ### How should I reference the Container Profiler if I use it?